 Several major UK and USA banks have a presence in Peru, including:

-Accounts and Services Specifically Aimed at Expats
+Accounts and Services for Expats

 Most banks in Peru offer accounts and services that are available to both residents and non-residents.
 However, some banks offer specific services aimed at expats, including: